-This course is designed to enable the student to use the touch method of keyboarding through classroom instruction and lab exercises.
-Speed and accuracy in keying alphabetic, symbol, and numeric information using a keyboard are emphasized.
-On completion, students should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memoranda, letters, reports, etc.
+This course is designed to enable the student to use the touch method of keyboarding through classroom instruction and outside lab.
+Emphasis is on speed and accuracy in keying alphabetic, symbol, and numeric information using a keyboard.
+Upon completion, the student should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memoranda, letters, reports, etc.